KirstChat/the-wee-norn-iron-box/README.md

 The images used for this project are product images sourced from a variety of different websites.
 As this project is for educational purposes, I have credited the websites at the bottom of this document in the [credits](#credits) section.
 The product images used are of well known Northern Irish/Irish brands including [Tayto](https://www.tayto.com/) and [Maine Lemonade](https://www.mainesoftdrinks.co.uk/).

 I designed a simple logo for the site using [Affinity Photo](https://affinity.serif.com/en-gb/photo/).
 The logo is made up of an outline of the map of Northern Ireland and some text with the name of the site - "The Wee Norn Iron Box".
-I then downloaded a PSD box mock-up from [Free Pik](https://www.freepik.com/) and added the logo as well as some Northern Irish slang to the box.
-This is featured on the landing page and will show subscribers how the box will look when it arrives.
+I then downloaded a PSD box mock-up from [Free Pik](https://www.freepik.com/) and added the logo as well as some Northern Irish slang to the box to display on the landing page of the site.

 #### Wireframes